ietf/id-guidelines/README.md

 ### Content Considerations

+#### Internet-Drafts are not RFCs

+- [ ] Verify that the I-D does not refer to itself as an RFC or a draft RFC.

+- [ ] Verify that the I-D does neither states nor implies that it has any standards status.

+        To do so conflicts with the roles of the RFC Editor and the IESG.
+The title of the document should not imply a status.
+Avoid the use of the terms Standard, Proposed, Draft, Experimental, Historic, Required, Recommended, Elective, or Restricted in the I-D title.
+An I-D may indicate its intended status, if it were to be published as an RFC, by setting the status attribute of the seriesInfo element (see [RFC 7991]) or by placing the words "Intended status: <status>" on the left side of the headers in the first page if preparing a plain-text submission.

 #### Normative Language

 If [BCP 14] language (MUST, SHOULD, etc.) is used, the guidelines in RFC 2119,